-Many ways attackers get into someone's bank account is by tricking a user into thinking they're logging into their account when their really not.
-This technique is known as phishing and is often done through e-mail, where it informs you that you need to change your online information, verify a purchase, or something else that would want to make you log into your online account through a link in the e-mail.
-In reality the link points to a fake page that logs your account information.
+Many attackers get into someone's bank account by tricking a user into thinking they're logging into their account when they're really not.
+This technique, known as phishing, is often done through e-mail.
+For example, a phishing e-mail may indicate you need to verify a purchase or something else that requires you to log into your bank account via a link in the e-mail.
+In reality, the e-mail link points to a fake page that logs your account information when entered.

-This attack can be avoided by never clicking on a link to visit your online bank.
-Instead if you need to log into your bank always visit it through a bookmark you created in your browser or by typing in the URL.
+Phishing can be avoided by never clicking a link to visit your online bank.
+Instead, to log in to your bank, visit it through a bookmark you created in your browser or by typing your bank's URL (uniform resource locator).

 Make sure the page is secure when entering data

 A web page that encrypts data has a small lock () in the bottom corner of the window or next to the address bar.
 Also, the URL starts with https:// instead of http://.
 If none of this is seen, all data is not secure, and anything entered could be captured and read by someone.

 All Computer Hope pages, including this one, are secure and show all the above.

 New versions of Google Chrome may hide the start of the URL.
 You should still see a lock, but to see the front portion of a URL in the address bar, you must click in the address bar twice.